Julia Greeley, Servant of God

 A daily communicant, Julia had a rich devotion to the Blessed Sacrament and the Blessed Virgin and continued her prayers while working and moving about.
 She joined the Secular Franciscan Order in 1901 and was active in it till her death in 1918.

-As she lived in a boarding house, Julia’s body was laid out in church, and immediately many hundreds of people began filing pass her coffin to pay their grateful respect.
+As she lived in a boarding house, Julia’s body was laid out in church, and immediately many hundreds of people began filing past her coffin to pay their grateful respect.
 She was buried in Mt.
 Olivet Cemetery (sect.
-8, Block 7), and to the present day many people have been asking that her cause be considered for canonization, a request which was finally granted in the Fall of 2016.
+8, Block 7), and for nearly a century many people asked that her cause for canonization be considered, a request which was finally granted in the Fall of 2016.

 Featured Pages